 Two new data center metrics from The Green Grid may help data centers track their carbon emissions and water use and compare and contrast their results.

-The Green Grid, which made its first splash with its simple Power Usage Effectiveness (PUE)
+The Green Grid, which made its first splash with its simple Power Usage Effectiveness (PUE) metric for determining the efficiency of a data center’s facility equipment, followed up last week with new Carbon Usage Effectiveness (CUE) and Water Usage Effectiveness (WUE) metrics.

 The CUE metric will measure the greenhouse gas emissions generated by a data center, although most data center managers are not concerned with measuring carbon emissions, at least not yet.
 At the Gartner Data Center Conference this week in Las Vegas, an IT director from Winnipeg, Manitoba, said his utility mix is 100% hydropower and dirt cheap, and tracking carbon emissions is “four to five years away.”